Ultraviolet: Sunscreen safety debate

 Medical organizations recommend that patients protect themselves from UV radiation by using sunscreen.
 Five sunscreen ingredients have been shown to protect mice against skin tumors.
 However, some sunscreen chemicals produce potentially harmful substances if they are illuminated while in contact with living cells.
 The amount of sunscreen that penetrates into the lower layers of the skin may be large enough to cause damage.

-Sunscreen reduces the direct DNA damage that causes sunburn, by blocking UV‑B, and the usual SPF rating indicates how effectively this radiation is blocked.
-SPF is, therefore, also called UVB-PF, for "UV‑B protection factor".
+Sunscreen reduces the direct DNA damage that causes sunburn, by blocking UVB, and the usual SPF rating indicates how effectively this radiation is blocked.
+SPF is, therefore, also called UVB-PF, for "UVB protection factor".
 This rating, however, offers no data about important protection against UVA, which does not primarily cause sunburn but is still harmful, since it causes indirect DNA damage and is also considered carcinogenic.
-Several studies suggest that the absence of UV‑A filters may be the cause of the higher incidence of melanoma found in sunscreen users compared to non-users.
-Some sunscreen lotions contain titanium dioxide, zinc oxide, and avobenzone, which help protect against UV‑A rays.
+Several studies suggest that the absence of UVA filters may be the cause of the higher incidence of melanoma found in sunscreen users compared to non-users.
+Some sunscreen lotions contain titanium dioxide, zinc oxide, and avobenzone, which help protect against UVA rays.

 The photochemical properties of melanin make it an excellent photoprotectant.
 However, sunscreen chemicals cannot dissipate the energy of the excited state as efficiently as melanin and therefore, if sunscreen ingredients penetrate into the lower layers of the skin, the amount of reactive oxygen species may be increased.
 The amount of sunscreen that penetrates through the stratum corneum may or may not be large enough to cause damage.

 In an experiment by Hanson et al. that was published in 2006, the amount of harmful reactive oxygen species (ROS) was measured in untreated and in sunscreen treated skin.
 In the first 20 minutes, the film of sunscreen had a protective effect and the number of ROS species was smaller.
 After 60 minutes, however, the amount of absorbed sunscreen was so high that the amount of ROS was higher in the sunscreen-treated skin than in the untreated skin.
 The study indicates that sunscreen must be reapplied within 2 hours in order to prevent UV light from penetrating to sunscreen-infused live skin cells.